AAA3A-AAA3A/AAA3A-cogs/README.rst

 * Thanks to the developers of the cogs I added features to as it taught me how to make a cog!
 (Chessgame by WildStriker, Captcha by Kreusada, Speak by Epic guy and Rommer by Dav)

 * Thanks to all the people who helped me with some commands in the #coding channel of the redbot support server!

+**Credits for the cog TransferChannel:**

+* Thanks to @epic guy on Discord for the basic syntax (command groups, commands) and also commands (await ctx.send, await ctx.author.send, await ctx.message.delete())!

+* Thanks to TrustyJAID's Backup for starting the command to list the latest source channel messages! (https://github.com/TrustyJAID/Trusty-cogs/tree/master/backup)

+* Thanks to QuoteTools from SimBad for the embed!

+* Thanks to Speak from @epic guy for the webhooks! (https://github.com/npc203/npc-cogs/tree/main/speak)

+* Thanks to Say from LaggronsDumb for the attachments in the single messages and webhooks! (https://github.com/laggron42/Laggrons-Dumb-Cogs/tree/v3/say)

+* Thanks to the developers of the cogs I added features to as it taught me how to make a cog!
+(Chessgame by WildStriker, Captcha by Kreusada, Speak by Epic guy and Rommer by Dav)

+* Thanks to all the people who helped me with some commands in the #coding channel of the redbot support server!

 **Credits for the cog Ip:**